dave-cheever/Conforme-V2/README.md

 Please fill the model with the following data: `<organization's id>`, `<organization's name>`, `<logo url>` (random logo).

 `<domain>` is a domain that you'll run the app locally, so it is `localhost`, and you have to add a port to is.
 Please take a look at the databse and scan `organizations` collection to see which ports are not already in use.
 Example of `<domain>` is: `localhost:3000`.

+### Translations
+In order to change a translation in a module, just add a new property to the module configuration.
+Possible translations:
+ - audit
+ - auditor
+ - question

 ## Azure AD application